krrish94/krrish94.github.io/content/blog/gradschool-pick-school/index.md

 > **TL; DR:** Pick an advisor, not a school

 > **Disclaimer**: I am no expert in admissions.
 This series of blog posts is a hastily organized braindump resulting from abundant introspection, and from discussions I've had over the last few years with some very bright prospective grad students.
-Much of this is _my view of the process_ and holds (if at all) only for PhD programs in ML/CV/Robotics.
+Much of this is _my view of the process_ and holds (if at all) only for North American PhD programs in ML/CV/Robotics.

 **This article is for you if** you really want to do a PhD and are wondering how to pick programs to apply to.
+It is also for you if you have received multiple admit offers (congratulations!) and are deciding where to go.

 > Special mention to [Aditya Kusupati](https://homes.cs.washington.edu/~kusupati/) and [Vikram Voleti](https://voletiv.github.io/) for proofreading an earlier version of this article.